velpuribhargavi/Inventory-management/README.md

 ## 📌 Project Overview

-This is a **console-based Python application** designed to help small shops manage their inventory, process customer orders, and generate receipts.
+This is a command-line Python application built to enable small businesses to track their inventory, process sales, and generate receipts.
+The system maintains product information, stock quantities, and sales data, providing fundamental reporting capabilities.
-The system keeps track of products, stock levels, and daily sales while providing simple reporting features --- all without requiring external frameworks or databases.
-Data is stored in **CSV files** for easy portability and editing.

 ------------------------------------------------------------------------